In March of 2006, the Star Princess was sailing just off the coast of Jamaica.

 The passengers in cabins 316 and 322 on deck C were in their rooms when the glass smashed, I can’t even imagine how scary how must have been.

-The glass used in the balcony doors was double glazed with a thickness of 25mm which had been impact tested but was not fire rated.
+The glass used in the balcony doors was double-glazed with a thickness of 25mm.
+It had been impact-tested but was not fire-rated.

 The Smoke Was The Biggest Problem